 Fellowships are provided by a number of sources, both within MIT and outside MIT.
-The Department has a limited number of graduate fellowships, most of which are offered to first-year graduate students and restricted to U.S. citizens, permanent residents, or citizens of certain other countries.
-One does not apply for a Departmental Fellowship; rather, it is an honor conferred by the Department.
+The Department has a limited number of graduate fellowships, most of which are offered to first-year graduate students and may have restrictions for citizenship, research interests, etc. One does not apply for a Departmental Fellowship; rather, it is an honor conferred by the Department.
 Students are encouraged to apply for fellowships outside MIT, for which our students have an enviable record of success.

 U.S. students are also eligible for a range of outside fellowships sponsored by various governmental (NSF, NDSEG, Dept of Homeland Security, DOE) and private (Intel, Xerox, Hertz, SRC, Whitaker, Bell Labs, Lucent, etc.) organizations.
 In some cases the student applies directly to the fellowship agency.
 In other cases, the Department may nominate the student.